This week I received an invitation from the Sisters of the Good Shepherd

 You washed our feet.

-You clean the flesh I cannot feel.
+You clean the flesh I

 You tend the wounds that never heal